omtch/omega-chain/README.md

 System parameters can be regulated through the governance of the community, including:

-1. The parameters of the Omega Chain system contract are all flexible, such as cross-chain transfer fees, repeater reward amount, etc., which is conducive to the good operation of the ecology
+1. The parameters of the Omega Chain system contract are all flexible, such as cross-chain transfer fees etc., which is conducive to the good operation of the ecology
-2. The parameters of the Stake/Slash/Oracle module on the Omega Chain All these parameters are determined together by the Omega Chain verification assembly according to its Staking through the proposed voting process.
+2. The parameters of the Stake/Slash/Oracle module on the Omega Chain.
+All these parameters are determined together by the Omega Chain verification assembly according to its Staking through the proposed voting process.
 Such a process will be carried out on the Omega Chain chain.
 #### Governance Design Principles

 1. A unified interface.
 Contracts interested in these parameters only need to implement the same interface.